Jorge Pulido: Huesca

-After only one year abroad, Pulido was back in Spain's second tier on 6 July 2017 on a two-year contract at SD Huesca.
-He played all bar three matches as the Aragonese reached the top flight for the first time, scoring in the 2–0 away defeat of CD Lugo on 21 May 2018 that confirmed it.
+Pulido went back to Spain's second tier on 6 July 2017, on a two-year contract at SD Huesca.
+He played all bar three matches as the Aragonese club reached the top flight for the first time, scoring in the 2–0 away defeat of CD Lugo on 21 May 2018 that confirmed it.

 The team was immediately relegated, and Pulido was sent off in his last two appearances of the campaign.
 In late January 2019, he agreed to a three-year extension at the Estadio El Alcoraz.

 In 2019–20, Pulido captained Huesca to the second division title.
 He wore a new armband design in every away game to honour the host city, such as a guitar at Cádiz CF.

+On 26 April 2026, Pulido was pushed by Real Zaragoza's Esteban Andrada in injury time of a 1–0 home win, and the goalkeeper was given a straight red card, following which he landed a punch on Pulido; his teammate Dani Jiménez and opponent Dani Tasende were also ejected in the match later on.

+Almería

+On 29 June 2026, Pulido joined fellow second-tier side UD Almería on a two-year contract.

 International career

 Pulido participated in the 2008 UEFA European Under-17 Championship with Spain, helping his country to eventual victory in the tournament and scoring two goals.